kyma-project/telemetry-manager/docs/contributor/arch/009-makefile-architecture.md

 ## Context: Cluttered Makefile Targets

-Makefile targets are currently cluttered, unorganized, and redundant (see the dependency graph bellow).
-Targets are not parametrized, thus resulting in multiple make targets serving the same scope (e.g. running e2e tests).
-Targets are also used simultaneously by developers/contributors, as well as within GitHub actions and shell scripts, which makes dependencies even more intertwined.
+Makefile targets are currently cluttered, unorganized, and redundant (see the dependency graph below).
+Targets are not parametrized, thus multiple make targets serve the same scope (for example, running e2e tests).
+Targets are also used simultaneously by developers and contributors, as well as within GitHub actions and shell scripts, which makes dependencies even more intertwined.
 These factors result in a complex environment that is becoming hard to manage by the developers.

 ![Makefile Dependency Graph (After)](../assets/makefile-graph-before.png)